105: The Corpse Vanishes

 Keep your space cushion.
 Check your blind spot.
 Hands at ten and two.

+See above note on space cushion.
 Traditionally, drivers have been told to keep their hands at the ten o’clock and two o’clock positions on the steering wheel.
 Since airbags became common, however, some groups, such as the AAA, have recommended that drivers keep their hands lower on the wheel, at the nine and three or even eight and four positions, to keep their hands and arms from colliding with their face if the airbag deploys.

 Five minutes, Mr. Lugosi. –[Imitating.]
 I’m going to jump out of this truck and scare the pants off everybody.
 Bleh!